anthill-platform/puppet-anthill-dev/Readme.md

 This repository contains a simple "proof-of-concept" environment that is required to test necessary <a href="https://github.com/anthill-platform/puppet-anthill">Puppet Modules for Anthill Platform</a>.

+## How To Setup

+You need [Librarian Puppet](https://librarian-puppet.com/) to setup this repository.
+Install Ruby on your machine, install `gem install librarian-puppet` and just do `librarian-puppet install` in the repository folder.

+Alternatively, you can install [Hiera Editor](https://github.com/desertkun/hiera-editor) and then simply open the repositorin in it, the editor will setup everything automatically.

+## Project Structure

 It consists of a two main parts:

 ### The `environments/` folder